Lake Moondarra

 Lake Moondarra is an artificial lake on the Leichhardt River in Queensland, Australia, 16 km downstream from the town of Mount Isa.
 It provides water to the city and the adjacent Mount Isa Mines (MIM) mining lease.

-Construction began on the Leichhardt Dam in 1956, and was completed on 6 November 1958 at a cost of £1.7 million.
 The dam was built for Mount Isa Mines and, at the time, was the largest water scheme in Australia financed by private enterprise.
 The original construction was started by the American Utah Construction Company, but Thiess Brothers completed the project.

-On 11 July 1961 the dam officially became Lake Moondarra after a competition to name the dam was won by a Mount Isa local, Danny Driscoll.
-The Aboriginal name means "plenty of rain also thunder".

 The lake includes picnic areas, pontoons, a ski jump, and water sports facilities.
-The lake is popular with birdwatchers, sailors and anglers, as it is stocked with barramundi and sooty grunter.
+The lake is popular with birdwatchers, sailors and angler.
 The Lake Moondarra Fishing Classic has been held there since 1999.

 Transport Bay was so named because tonnes of sand was deposited on the banks of the lake by MIM trucks to create a beach.

+History

 The lake was the location for one of Australia's largest stone axe quarries.
 The axes were traded amongst Aborigines across distances as far as 1,000 km.

+Construction began on the Leichhardt Dam in 1956, and was completed on 6 November 1958 at a cost of £1.7 million.
+On 11 July 1961 the dam officially became Lake Moondarra after a competition to name the dam was won by a Mount Isa local, Danny Driscoll.
+The Aboriginal name means "plenty of rain also thunder".